two cupped hands hold fresh cranberries, that form a heart shape in the center of the photo against a backdrop of more fresh cranberries

 • Using jar tongs or a wire canning jar rack, transfer the hot jars into the boiling water canner (or stockpot) and make sure there is at least an inch of water over the jars (top up from a hot kettle of water if needed).

-• Process half-pint jars in your boiling water bath for 10 minutes (0-1000 ft of elevation), 15 minutes (1001-6000 ft) or 20 minutes (above 6000 ft).
+• Process quarter-pint jars in your boiling water bath for 10 minutes (0-1000 ft of elevation), 15 minutes (1001-6000 ft) or 20 minutes (above 6000 ft).
 Make sure the water is boiling hard the whole time- do not start the timer until the pot is boiling.

 • When the time is up, turn off the burner under the pot, and carefully remove the jars with jar tongs (or remove the jar rack, if you used one).
 Place them on a towel-covered or wooden surface and leave undisturbed until completely cool (if it's cold or drafty, you may want to cover the jars with a towel so they cool evenly).
 Do not tighten the bands (unless you are using reusable lids- follow manufacturer instructions if so).